Disney to cover abortion travel costs for workers, letter indicates

 The internal letter was signed by the Walt Disney Company’s Chief Human Resources Officer Paul Richardson and Vice President of Enterprise Benefits and Well-Being Pascale Thomas.

-Nexstar’s WFLA.com reached out the Walt Disney Company to confirm the authenticity of both the letter and its message.
+Nexstar’s WFLA-TV reached out the Walt Disney Company to confirm the authenticity of both the letter and its message.

 While the company did not confirm the letter’s authenticity, it did say that they “recognize the impact of the ruling” in the Supreme Court, and that Disney remains “committed to providing comprehensive access to quality and affordable care for all of our employees, cast members and their families, including family planning and reproductive care, no matter where they live.”